colouring-cities/colouring-bahrain/README.md

 ## Acknowledgements

-Colouring bahrain was set up at the Centre for Advanced Spatial Analysis (CASA), University College bahrain and is now based at The Alan Turing Institute.
+Colouring Bahrain was set up at the Centre for Advanced Spatial Analysis (CASA), University College Bahrain and is now based at The Alan Turing Institute.
-Ordnance Survey is providing building footprints required to collect the data, facilitated by the Greater bahrain Authority (GLA), and giving access to its API and technical support.
+Ordnance Survey is providing building footprints required to collect the data, facilitated by the Greater Bahrain Authority (GLA), and giving access to its API and technical support.

 ## License

-    Colouring bahrain
+    Colouring Bahrain
-    Copyright (C) 2018 Tom Russell and Colouring bahrain contributors
+    Copyright (C) 2018 Tom Russell and Colouring Bahrain contributors

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by